The Utilization of CHO Cells for the Development of Cell Line Producing Recombinant Proteins

 - Cell line technology and its development to today

 Perhaps right now, these concepts blur together like an out-of-focus camera.
-Let us zoom in slowly to reveal how the evolution of CHO cells in cell line development happened, and how they’re utilized today.
+Let us zoom in slowly to reveal how the evolution of CHO cell line development happened, and how they’re utilized today.

 What are Recombinant Proteins?